Logo

 Welcome to the RobustiPy homepage!

-RobustiPy is an efficient multiversal library with model selection, averaging, resampling and out-of-sample analysis.
+RobustiPy is an efficient multiversal library with bootstrapping, model selection, averaging, resampling, in-and-out-of-sample analysis (/explainable AI), and joint inference tests.
 It analyses various output spaces, in addition to the control variable space (e.g. multiple dependent variables, estimands of interest, etc).
-Developed for Python and R, it is designed to be both accessible and computationally efficient.
+Developed for Python, it is designed to be both accessible and computationally efficient.

 Note: This site (and project!) are a work in progress!